Sales and delivery conditions

-Insofar as the value of all security rights to which HARTING is entitled exceeds the amount of all secured claims by more than 10 %, HARTING will release a corresponding part of the security rights at the request of the customer; HARTING is entitled to choose between different security rights when releasing.
+(2) In all other cases, the reserved goods remain the property of HARTING until the fulfilment of all claims to which it is entitled vis-a-vis the customer under the business relationship.
+Insofar as the value of all security rights to which HARTING is entitled exceeds the amount of all secured claims by more than 10 %, HARTING shall, at the Customer’s request, release a corresponding portion of the security rights; HARTING is entitled to choose between different security rights for release.

-(2) For the duration of the retention of title, the customer is prohibited from pledging or transferring ownership by way of security and resale is only permitted to resellers in the normal course of business and only on condition that the reseller receives payment from its customer or makes the reservation that ownership is not transferred to the customer until the customer has fulfilled his payment obligations.
+(4) During the existence of the reservation of title, the customer is prohibited from pledging or transferring the property by way of security, and resale is only allowed to resellers in the ordinary course of business and only on condition that the reseller receives payment from its customer or makes the reservation that title will only pass over to the customer when it has fulfilled its payment obligations.

-(4) If the goods subject to retention of title are resold together with other objects without an individual price having been agreed for the goods subject to retention of title, the customer assigns to HARTING that part of the total price claim which corresponds to the price of the goods subject to retention of title invoiced by HARTING.
+(6) If the reserved goods are sold together with other items without an individual price being agreed for the reserved goods, the customer shall assign to HARTING the part of the total price claim which corresponds to the price of the reserved goods billed by HARTING.
 HARTING hereby accepts this assignment.

-(6) Until revoked, the customer is authorised to collect assigned claims from the resale.
-In the event of good cause, in particular default of payment, suspension of payments, opening of insolvency proceedings, protest of a bill of exchange or justified indications of over-indebtedness or imminent insolvency of the customer, HARTING is entitled to revoke the customer’s authorisation to collect.
-In addition, HARTING can, after prior warning and observing an appropriate deadline, disclose the assignment of security, exploit the assigned claims and demand disclosure of the assignment of security by the customer to the customer.
+(9) Until revocation, the customer is authorised to collect assigned receivables from resale.
+If there is a significant reason, in particular in the case of payment arrears, cessation of payment, opening of insolvency proceedings, and protest of bills of exchange or justified grounds to suspect overindebtedness or imminent insolvency on the part of the customer, HARTING shall be entitled to revoke the customer’s authorisation to collect receivables.
+In addition, HARTING may, upon prior warning and observing an appropriate period of notice, disclose the assignment for security, realise the assigned claims, and demand that the customer disclose to its own customers that the customer has assigned for security.

-(7) The customer must inform HARTING immediately in the event of seizure, confiscation or other dispositions or interventions by third parties.
-If a justified interest is substantiated, the customer must immediately provide HARTING with the information necessary to assert its rights against the customer and hand over the necessary documents.
+(10) The customer shall notify HARTING immediately in the event of pledges, seizures or other orders or interventions by third parties.
+If a legitimate interest is substantiated, the customer shall immediately inform HARTING of the information required to assert its rights against the customer and hand over the necessary documents.

-(8) In the event of breaches of duty by the customer, in particular default in payment, after unsuccessful expiry of a reasonable deadline set for the customer for performance, HARTING is entitled to withdraw from the contract in addition to taking back the goods; the statutory provisions on the dispensability of setting a deadline remain unaffected.
-The customer is obliged to surrender the goods.
-The taking back or assertion of the reservation of title or the seizure of the reserved goods by HARTING does not constitute withdrawal from the contract, unless HARTING has expressly declared this.
+(11) In the case of breaches of obligation by the customer, in particular in the event of payment arrears, as well as taking back the goods, HARTING shall also be entitled to withdraw from the contract after the unsuccessful expiry of a reasonable deadline set for performance by the customer; the statutory provisions on the dispensability of setting a deadline shall remain unaffected.
+The customer shall be obliged to surrender the goods.
+The taking back of the goods or the assertion of the retention of title or the pledging of reserved goods by HARTING shall not constitute a withdrawal from the contract, unless HARTING has expressly declared this.

 11. Terms and conditions of payment